iafisher/blog/usa_cities_stats/post.md

 93          | 463
 92          | 430
 91          | 401

-90          | 377
+<p class="caption"><span class="caption-label">Table 2</span>: Scores by percentile, 91st to 99th</p>

 I've seen some plays with more than 20,000 cities named, which defy credulity, so the very highest percentiles are likely inflated a little, but I don't doubt that some people really can name more than 1,000 cities from memory.

 ## What are the best-known cities?
-Here are the twenty best-known cities in the United States, by the percentage of players that named them:
+Table&nbsp;3 lists the twenty best-known cities in the United States, by the percentage of players that named them.

 rank | city              | percentage
 ---- | ----------------- | ----------